yefremov/jsdom/lib/newapi1.md

-# jsdom New API Docs
+# jsdom new API docs

 We are currently attempting to build a new jsdom API which is simpler and more intuitive than the previous one.
 For now, you can acquire it via